kollersamuel/bluestaq-elevator/README.md

   - Description: Success
   - Message: Submitted person invalid, details show invalid person.

+# Safety Features

+The elevator has multiple safety features built in.
+The first safety feature is capacity limits, there are limits to the weight and number of individuals the elevator may carry, which are defined in `constants.py`.

+Additionally, the elevator has the ability to make a priority stop in the case of an emergency, to do this the close and a floor number button are pressed at the same time.
+When this occurs, the standard queue is deleted until the priority stop(s) are made.
+Once the priority stop queue is empty, all persons in the elevator system requeue their requests.

 # Contributing

 When contributing please continue to use the consistency standards set in place.
 To do this, ensure you have installed the development requirements.
 If so, run these commands (or run `. precommit.sh`):